k0kubun/sandal/README.md

-# Santalum
+# Sandal

-Extensible fault-aware model checking language forked from [Sandal](https://github.com/k0kubun/sandal).

-## Features

-### Sandal-derived features

-These features are derived from Sandal.

-- Simple syntax like Go language
-- Easy fault injection without changing semantics

-### Extended features

-Santalum has some extra features Sandal does not have.

-- Fault statements are unified as `@` prefixed, like `recv @timeout`
-- You can define orignal faults for any processes, channels or functions
+Sandal is a fault-aware model checker for message passing systems.
+This repository is a forked version of [draftcode/sandal](https://github.com/draftcode/sandal).

 ## Installation

-Santalum depends on NuSMV.
+Sandal depends on NuSMV.

 ```bash
 $ go get github.com/k0kubun/sandal